Cronberry: Industrial sites

 The remains of Cronberry Moor colliery, comprising the remains of a bing, lie to the north-west of Cronberry village at NGR NS 6031 2281.
 Mortonmuir Colliery was begun in 1948 and opened in 1950 as one of the National Coal Board's short term drift mines; it closed after only four years as much of the coal was found to have been extracted previously.
 Locals have stated that no coal at all was found.

 An ironstone mine existed at Cronberry in the 1880s, as did a claypit and tileworks.

 Covenanting

 The Cameron Stone on nearby Airds Moss commemorates the Reverend Richard Cameron and eight other Covenanter soldiers killed in the Battle of Airds Moss against a troop of dragoons in July 1680.
 The memorial lies near Muirkirk and was restored in 2005.
 The village never had its own church.

 Archaeology

-Excavations at Cronberry have revealed a medieval turf building and a nearby turf enclosure of unknown date.
+Excavations at Cronberry, conducted by Headland Archaeology in advance of open-cast mining, revealed a medieval turf building and a nearby turf enclosure of unknown date.
 The turf structure was sub-rectangular and contained a hearth surrounded by some paving with pottery dating to no later than the 16th century.

-Micro-history

-Bill Shankly OBE once played at right half for the Cronberry Eglinton youth football club.

-The Bellow Water runs past the settlement.
+The same excavations also found a series of agricultural enclosures, no earlier than the 19th century.

+The plan of the turf building was exposed during excavation.
+Due to the construction's materials and nature, it had been greatly affected by soil processes since it went out of use.
+The walls appear to have been made from a mixture of turf and local soil.
+Preservation was found to vary with the south end being best preserved.
+Extensive slumping had occurred and this, combined with subsequent decay, made excavation difficult.
+The presence of charcoal and charred cereal grains within the walls suggested that material from earlier occupation may have been incorporated and the remains may have represented more than one structural phase.

+In the interior of the building, the floor level was indicated by the hearth and slabs.
+Elsewhere, the floor was likely to have been of beaten earth, which is no longer recognisable due to soil mixing.
+There was no evidence for internal partitions.